alex-s-becker-io/compass/README.md

-Code for my compass project
+Code for Alexandria Becker's compass project

+Ideas
+---
+* Use a pot to calibrate north more precisely
+* Display: Line 1 is the direction in english, line 2 is the degrees (and maybe speed?)

 License
 -------